skaongit/webapp-repo/README.md

 # webapp-repo
 Repo repo repo

-when the repo is sus
+when the repo is (not) sus

+This is my first web-app, being developed in school